nolafs/marmalade-holding/site/content/faqs/battleship.md

       * Open Google Play Store

-      It will refresh the updates within 5 to 10 minutes (keep your internet connection on while Google Play Store is updating).
+      * It will refresh the updates within 5 to 10 minutes (keep your internet connection on while Google Play Store is updating).

-      Install the game
+      * Install the game
     question: I’m having problems installing the game from Google Play (Error 505)
   - answer: >-
-      We are aware that some players are experiencing freezes, where the game becomes unresponsive, particularly in Online games.
-We apologise to all players who have encountered this issue.
-We have already released a number of updates, and we will continue to find and fix freeze bugs until the game is rock solid.
-Please bear with us while we track down these issues, and thank you in advance for your patience.
+      It sounds like the game files were corrupted during installation.
+Please follow the following steps to try and fix the issue:

+      * Go to your application manager and select The Game of Life

+      * Press Storage

+      * Clear Data and Cache

+      * Uninstall The Game of Life

+      * Restart your phone

+      * Install The Game of Life and try to open it again
-    question: The game keeps freezing
+    question: The game crashes on the Hasbro splash screen
   - answer: >-
-      We are aware that some players are experiencing an issue where Online games skip the lobby stage and go straight into the game, but there are no players and the game never starts.
-We apologise to all players who have encountered this issue.
-Rest assured that we are trying our hardest to track down the cause of this issue and fix it.
-    question: Online games do not begin properly
+      The Game of Life requests access to your storage in order to finish the download of the app, which would not be possible unless the installation files could be saved on your device.
+We don’t view, use or store your data anywhere.
+    question: Why does the game need access to my photos?
   - answer: >-
-      We are aware that currently Online games are not very tolerant of poor connection issues or briefly leaving the app.
-We are working on enabling players to reconnect to Online games after a brief period of connection loss or app suspension.
-This will be rolled out in an update soon, along with many other cool new features.
-    question: I get disconnected from Online games very easily
-  - answer: >-
-      We can assure you that the game's chance mechanics (dice rolls, cards, etc) are completely random and luck-based.
-Rigged games are unfair and no fun, and our goal as game developers is always to deliver the best gaming experience possible.
-We know that sometimes it can feel like the AI get all the breaks, but this really is pure chance - we’d have nothing to gain by making the AI cheat!

-      Regarding difficulty - we are aware that some players are finding even Easy AI too hard, and we are continuing to tweak its behaviour (in terms of strategy and trading behaviour) to make it easier.
-    question: The game is too hard - is it rigged?
+      You may have selected a vehicle that is in a pack that you don’t own.
+This will be indicated by a green shopping cart button underneath it.
+Select a different vehicle (one that you own) and you should be able to start the game.
+    question: 'I can access the game setup menus, but I can’t start the game'
   - answer: >-
       Yes, we are currently investigating adding statistics to the game as part of a future update, along with many other exciting features and